-- endoscopic ultrasound (a probe which gives off high-frequency sound waves is placed down the throat to produce images of inside the body), - positron emission tomography scan (PET-CT scan) (this produces detailed 3D images by detecting radiation that is given off by a substance injected into the body), laparoscopy (a surgical procedure which allows access to the stomach through small incisions, also known as keyhole surgery).
+endoscopic ultrasound (EUS), a probe which gives off high-frequency sound waves is placed down the throat to produce images of inside the body;

+- positron emission tomography scan (PET-CT scan) (this produces detailed 3D images by detecting radiation that is given off by a substance injected into the body); - laparoscopy (a surgical procedure which allows access to the stomach through small incisions, also known as keyhole surgery); and - tests to assess patient fitness, e.g. heart and lung function tests.